mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## 🎁 Bonus: Dark mode

-Joy provides an effortless way to toggle dark mode by calling `setMode` from the react hook `useColorScheme`.
-All you need to do is creating a component that use the hook and renders under the `CssVarsProvider`.
+Joy provides an effortless way to toggle between modes by using the react hook `useColorScheme`.
+All you need to do is creating a component that use the hook and then renders it under the `CssVarsProvider`.

 ```jsx
 import React from 'react';